HOME

 Scott 504

-MICRONESIA, 2002, the 50th anniversary of the school, Scott.
-504
+MICRONESIA, 2002, the 50th anniversary of the school, Scott 504

-Following the World War II, the United Nations entrusted the Micronesian Islands to the United States, and in 1952 American Jesuits of the Buffalo Province established Xavier High School.
+Following World War II, the United Nations entrusted the Micronesian Islands to the United States, and in 1952 American Jesuits of the Buffalo Province established Xavier High School.
 It became coed in 1976, and was accredited by the Western Association of Schools and Colleges in 1994.

-Church of the Sacred Heart, Koror
+The Church of the Sacred Heart, Koror

 Scott 288